ericsikam/Locating-Java-Path-in-Ubuntu-/README.md

 # Locating-Java-Path-in-Ubuntu-
-we are going to see how to access java path from ubuntu
+we are going to see how to access java path from ubuntu.
+IF you get an error on your terminal because your system cannot locate your java path, then follow the steps bellow.

+0- Try this link first:
+copy and paste into your linux terminal

+readlink -f /usr/bin/java | sed "s:bin/java::"

+if doesn't work for you then, try the steps bellow.

 1 - Open your terninal with Ctrl+Alt+T